-When you're done creating a cinemagraph in Cinemagraph Pro for macOS, you can export the file to your selected destination and upload it to your Flixel gallery.
-This guide outlines all the exporting options currently available in Cinemagraph Pro for macOS.
+When you're done creating a cinemagraph in Cinemagraph Pro for macOS, you can export the file for sharing and upload it to your Flixel gallery.
+Continue reading to learn about all the exporting options available in Cinemagraph Pro for macOS.